SimiaCryptus/MindsEye/README.md

 ### Inception Layer

 The "[Inception](https://github.com/SimiaCryptus/MindsEye/blob/master/src/main/java/com/simiacryptus/mindseye/network/InceptionLayer.java)" layer was introduced by the GoogLeNet paper.
 In its general form, it is a set of parallel pipelines which process an input image using a given series of kernels in each pipeline.
 At the end of each pipeline is then several image tensors, all with the same spatial dimensions but an arbitrary number of bands.
-A single output image tensor is then formed by concatenating all the bands together.
+A single output image data is then formed by concatenating all the bands together.

 # Optimization